 To cover basics of film making, keeping the digital era in mind.
 Students obtain knowledge in all aspects of filmmaking from Visualization and ideation to Scripting and then onto to production and finally onto post -production and effects.
 They learn about different cameras and camera techniques, editing software and techniques as well as the grammar of film production.
-Concepts like continuity and montage editing are explained with the help of real life examples
+Concepts like continuity and montage editing are explained with the help of reallife examples

-The script - Breakdown of essential elements

-The Camera - parts and controls

-Camera aesthetics - principles of framing; Shot composition

-From Screenplay to Shooting script
+- o The script Breakdown of essential elements - The Camera parts and controls - o Camera aesthetics principles of framing; Shot composition - o From Screenplay to Shooting script

-Logistics of Production
+- Logistics of Production

-Camera aesthetics Basic From shoot to the edit table
+- o Camera aesthetics Basic From shoot to the edit table

-Previewing and Logging
+- o Previewing and Logging

-The Edit Decision List
+- The Edit Decision List

-Setting up the Hardware for Capture
+- Setting up the Hardware for Capture

-Digitizing: The Different Methods
+- o Digitizing: The Different Methods

-Editing the Rough Cut
+- o Editing the Rough Cut

-Editing Effects
+- Editing Effects

-(A: Assignment; CT: Class Test; A: Attendance; EE: End Term Examination)
+(CE: Continue Evaluation, A: Attendance, CT: Class Test, P: Project, EE: End Term Examination)

-Mascelli Joseph V, "The Five C's of Cinematography: Motion Pictures Filming

-Techniques", Silman-James Press, 1998
+Mascelli Joseph V, "The Five C's of Cinematography: Motion Pictures Filming Techniques", Silman-James Press, 1998